Master of Arts - Research/Master of Theology

 The construction of a thesis affords you the opportunity to conduct scholarly research into the area of your choice, albeit limited to theological disciplines.
 Your thesis must be no less than 90 pages and be in accordance with Turabian, A Manual for Writers of Research Papers, Theses, and Dissertations, esp.
 371-408.
 A thesis must interact significantly with primary sources, resulting in credible and substantive research, providing critique and evaluation.
 Every eight weeks you must submit your progress to your academic adviser for review.
-Your academic adviser will offer constructive critique of your work throughout the program, helping to prepare your work for committee review.
+Your academic adviser will offer a constructive critique of your work throughout the program, helping to prepare your work for committee review.
 Upon completion and approval from your academic adviser, submit your thesis in either .doc or .docx format.

 IV.
 Thesis Review/Defense

 The Thesis/Dissertation review committee will thoroughly review your paper.
 The committee will either issue a submission approval and accept your thesis as fulfillment of the requirements of the degree program, or the thesis will be returned for further clarification or correction.
 An oral or written defense of certain aspects of your thesis may be required.
 Once approved, FTS will issue your degree and make your thesis available in our open source format.